Can I Remove the Doors Between My House and Conservatory?

 Can I remove the doors between my house and conservatory in the UK?

 Yes, you can remove the doors between your house and conservatory in the UK, but you need Building Regulations approval first.
 This approval confirms your conservatory meets thermal efficiency standards (typically U-values under 1.4 W/m²K for glazing).
-Homeowners across Kent, Surrey, Sussex, Hampshire, and London can contact Room Outside on 01243 538999 for expert guidance on the approval process.
+Call 01243 538999 – David our digital assistant will take a few details so the right specialist can follow up personally.

 Do I need planning permission to remove conservatory doors?

-No, you do not need planning permission to remove doors between your house and conservatory.
-This is an internal modification that doesn’t require planning consent.
+No, you do not need planning permission.
+This is an internal modification.
 However, you do need Building Regulations approval.
 This applies whether you’re in Sevenoaks, Guildford, Brighton, or anywhere else in England.
-The Building Regs process confirms thermal efficiency compliance and structural safety.

 What Building Regulations apply when removing conservatory doors?

-Part L (Conservation of Fuel and Power) is the main regulation, requiring adequate thermal efficiency.
-Part A (Structure) applies if you’re modifying load-bearing walls.
-Your conservatory needs glazing U-values of 1.4 W/m²K or better for walls/doors and 1.0 W/m²K or better for roof glazing.
-Room Outside handles Building Regs applications for clients across the South East.
+Part L (Conservation of Fuel and Power) is the main regulation.
+Part A (Structure) applies if modifying load-bearing walls.
+Your conservatory needs glazing U-values of 1.4 W/m²K or better for walls/doors and 1.0 W/m²K or better for roof.

 How much does it cost to remove doors between house and conservatory?